 His soul, however, is safe with God; it is out of the reach of his enemies so he has trust - fearless trust in God.
 Some are brave only when they are in a superior position or winning the battle - David is fearless even when he is outnumbered because no enemy can remove what is most precious to him - his soul and its salvation.

-Trust is fearless when it can stand before great enemies and not blink and eye knowing, what John says, " He that is in you is greater than he who is in the world."
-I John 4:4
+Trust is fearless when it can stand before great enemies and not blink and eye knowing, what John says,

 2. Trust is Joyful

 that I may dwell in the house of the Lord

 all the days of my life,